 6. Schedule in time for fun.

-Having a nice mix of routine and worthwhile activities, along with some free time is a great way to enjoy the summer, and make it count!
+Having a nice mix of routine and worthwhile activities along with some free time is not only a great way for making summer count, but also a sure way to enjoy the summer!